jonaspu/fish-swarms/README.md

 # Fundamental Question

+What influence the parameters have on the behaviour of the swarm / predator?
 Which configuration of the model best reflects the reality?
 Is the configuration found in the first question the best for a swarm attacked by a predator, if not what optimization could be done?